-(this can make symptoms worse for people who already have problems with their heart or breathing)
+Overheating: This can make symptoms worse for people who already have problems with their heart or breathing

-(headache, dizziness, nausea and vomitting, pale skin, cramps and high temperature)
+Heat exhaustion and heatstroke: Headache, dizziness, nausea and vomitting, pale skin, cramps and high temperature

 If you feel you have heat exhaustion, you should move somehwere cool and makes sure you take on plenty of water.
 Heat exhaustion can turn into heatstroke, and this can occur without warning.

 Heatstroke can cause serious damage to your body or even death